technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 04/Lab 04.md

     ![](./media/image105.png)

     :::danger
-    **Important:** The file upload will take around 10 minutes to complete.
-Check the status in the Knowledge tab to ensure that the file has been uploaded successfully.
+    **Important:** The file upload will complete and the indexing will take some time to complete.
+Check the status in the Knowledge tab to ensure that the file is available.
     :::
 ### Task 6: Use generative answers in System fallback topic